top of page

 Because the truth is: people-pleasing isn’t actually kindness.

-When that strategy continues into adulthood, it can quietly disconnect people from their own needs, identity, and relationships.
+When that strategy continues into adulthood, it can disconnect people from their own needs, identity, and relationships.

 What People-Pleasing Actually Is